kbarkhurst/pp/content/collections/pages/about.md

             text: 'asphalt paving technique'
           -
             type: text
-            text: ' called ''scratch coating''.
+            text: ' called ''scratch coating.''
 This involves placing a level coat prior to the overlay when we resurface a customers’ asphalt driveway.
-By running over an existing mat, and filling in the voids and dips, the new surface adheres better to the old one, which provides a longer life on your repave.'
+By running over an existing mat and filling in the voids and dips, the new surface adheres better to the old one, which provides a longer life on your repave.'
     type: article
     enabled: true
 seo_noindex: false